Final report for YENC19-136

 – shared by local organization healthTIDE facebook (2,440 followers)

-- Progress update and final results in East High School bi-monthly parent newsletter
+Progress update and final results in East High School bi-monthly parent and school community newsletter – Completed, distributed to 1,600 student body households, and 200+ staff members

-- Progress update and final results in quarterly REAP Reporter newsletter – distributed to 1,700 people
+Progress update and final results in quarterly REAP Reporter newsletter – Completed, distributed to nearly 4,000 members

 Year 1 of this project was largely focused on experimenting with what is possible in the greenhouse space, generating more staff, student, and community support, and determining possible challenges that we need to be aware of when carrying out this project.